weekendesk/nodegate/assets/documentation/hello-world.md

 gate.route({
   method: 'get',
   path: '/weather/:city',
-  pipeline: [
+  workflow: [
   ],
 });
 ```

-Now we have to set the pipeline of our route.
+Now we have to set the workflow of our route.
 The process is simple: we need to fetch the `woeid`
 from the first route of the API, then to fetch the weather from the second one.
 On this example, we
 will return all the collected data by using the `aggregate` modifier twice.